-3.5 Outcomes of Digital Marketing Communication for Customer Loyalty

-The outcomes of digital marketing communication in our model include perceived value, commitment, and customer loyalty.
-We use the term "customer loyalty" as the ultimate dependent variable, a term close to brand loyalty, because it is more general of these two and is applicable to both b2c and b2b markets.
+3.5 Outcomes of Digital Marketing Communication for Customer Loyalty to brand loyalty, because it is more general of these two and is applicable to both b2c and b2b markets.
 The discussion of how to define and measure both customer and brand loyalty has a long history (Dick and Basu 1994; Odin et al. 2001; Oliver 1999).
 The most frequently used definition of brand loyalty is that it is a form of repeat purchasing behavior reflecting a conscious decision to continue buying the same brand (Jakoby and Chestnut 1978).
 That is, for brand loyalty to exist, a pattern of repeat purchase must be accompanied by a positive attitude towards the brand.
 Accordingly, Oliver (1999, 34) has defined customer loyalty as "a deeply held commitment to rebuy or repatronize a preferred product/service consistently in the future, thereby causing repetitive same-brand or same brand-set purchasing, despite situational influences and marketing efforts having the potential to cause switching behavior."
 Most researchers believe that the best way to operationalize loyalty is to measure both attitudes and behavior (Rundle-Thiele and Bennett 2001).
 If only behavior were measured, it could be only spurious loyalty, a low relative attitude accompanied by high repeat patronage due to situational effects (Dick and Basu 1994).
 Therefore, the metrics that we suggest for measuring the effects of digital marketing communication on customer loyalty are both behavioral and attitudinal.
+More specific division of loyalty to separate phases - described by Oliver (1999) as cognitive, affective, conative, and action loyalty - was not seen necessary in this paper.
+These loyalty phases are included in the main categories of behavioral and attitudinal.